ipatel467/Image-Recognition/README.md

 ## Problem Statement <a name="problem_statement"></a>

 <p></p>
-In 2019 alone there have been roughly 165 million records of credit card fraud.
-This has more than doubled since the year 2017.
-I thought it would be interesting to create a machine learning model that could detect fraudulent transactions.
+I thought it would be interesting to create a nueral network model that could detect different flower species and be classified correctly.

 <p></p>